Sicilian Mafia: Introductions

 There is always a risk that outsiders and undercover policemen might masquerade as a mafioso to infiltrate the organization.
 To ensure that this does not happen, a mafioso must never introduce himself to another mafioso whom he does not personally know, even if he knows the other through reputation.
 If he wants to establish a relationship, he must ask a third mafioso whom they both personally know to introduce them to each other in a face-to-face meeting.
 This intermediary can vouch that neither of the two is an impostor.

 This tradition is upheld scrupulously, often to the detriment of efficient operation.
 For instance, when mafioso Indelicato Amedeo returned to Sicily following his initiation in the United States in the 1950s, he could not announce his membership to his own mafioso father but had to wait for a mafioso from the United States who knew of his induction to come to Sicily and introduce the son to the father.

 Etiquette

 Mafiosi of equal status sometimes call each other "compare", while inferiors call their superiors "padrino".
 "Compare" means "comrade", while Padrino is the Italian term for "godfather".

 Ten Commandments

-In November 2007, Sicilian police reported discovery of a list of "Ten Commandments" in the hideout of mafia boss Salvatore Lo Piccolo, thought to be guidelines on good, respectful, and honourable conduct for a mafioso.
+In November 2007, Sicilian police reported the discovery of a list of "Ten Commandments" in the hideout of mafia boss Salvatore Lo Piccolo, thought to be guidelines on good, respectful, and honorable conduct for a mafioso.